 For our final stop, we sampled a chocolate at a local institution that dates back to the late 19th century.
 I naturally loved it and we had plans to return after the tour (the tour finished where it began, at Waterfront Station) only to discover it had closed, presumably only moments after our group had left.
 Next time.

-For my limited time in Vancouver, I did pack in a lot but my food tour was definitely one of the most memorable doings.
+For my two days in Vancouver, I did pack in a lot but my food tour was definitely one of the most memorable doings.
 I got to experience a little bit of everything that Vancouver had to offer from a culinary perspective and that of course is why I love food tours so.

 Disclosure: I received a complimentary tour in exchange for my review but as always all thoughts and opinions are entirely my own.